Danny C. Crowe, Esq.

 Matthew C. LaFave, Esq.

 Matt LaFave has practiced law in South Carolina since his admission to the Bar in 2006 following his graduation from Michigan State University College of Law.
 He has spent his entire career practicing as a civil litigator in Columbia, South Carolina and devotes the majority of his practice to civil defense.
 Matt has represented both individual and corporate clients in almost every county in South Carolina.
-He has obtained jury verdicts favorable to both individual and corporate clients in a variety tort cases in both South Carolina state courts as well as the United States Federal District Court.
+He has obtained jury verdicts favorable to both individual and corporate clients in a variety of tort cases in both South Carolina state courts as well as the United States Federal District Court.